People helping each other -- No AI, no cost, no reg'n, no damn popups

 To the metallurgist bronze is an alloy of copper and tin.

-To the architect or plating job shop, bronze is a "color".
+To the architect or plating job shop, bronze can be a "color".
 To get the particular shade of color you need, you may experiment by mixing copper plating solutions with zinc plating solutions sometimes having to add a bit of an alkaline tin.
 You might also get the color bronze you need by merely increasing the copper content in a standard brass plating solution.

 In the 1950's some architect in Atlanta specified a particularly difficult shade for the wall light switch covers in the restoration of the state capitol.
 As a co-op student from Georgia Tech working at a dirty job shop, I was able to get his color by blending my standard brass solution with our standard alkaline stannate tin solution.